Jumpman Gaming Bingo Sites (2026) — 150+ UK Brands, One Operator

 One thing almost nobody mentions: the Mega Wheel appears on bingo-branded sites while the Mega Reel appears on slot-branded ones, and Loot Chest plus Treasure Chest are just visual reskins on other brands — four names for what is fundamentally one system.

-The terms worth knowing: each set of 10 free spins can only pay out a maximum of £8, and whatever you accumulate from bonus funds can only ever be converted up to your total lifetime deposits, capped at £250.
-Wagering was 65x but has now moved to 10x on most sites following the January 2026 UKGC changes.
+The terms worth knowing: each set of 10 free spins can only pay out a maximum of £8, and whatever you accumulate from bonus funds can only ever be converted up to your total lifetime deposits, capped at £250 — £50 for accounts that haven’t deposited yet, see Gotcha #3 above.
+Wagering is now 10x across the network following the January 2026 UKGC changes.
 Once you’re past your first deposit, every £20 you put in earns another wheel spin.
+And if you happen to win the full 500 spins, remember Gotcha #2 — only the first 50 credit automatically.

 Turbo Reel and Trophy Mega Reel